mf-efi/recruitment-2024/README.md

 ### ProTips

-* When you are coding the application imagine that you are a freelancer developer developing an application for an important customer.

 * The app must be ready to deploy and work flawlessly.

 * The app must be easy to deploy to your local machine with and without Docker.